 The User Guide in a planning scheme explains the role and structure of a planning scheme, that it is subject to change, its relationship to planning permits and the permit process.

-More information about planning schemes is available on the department's website in explanatory web pages, publications such as Planning: a Short Guide, Using Victoria's Planning System and planning practice notes.
+More information about planning schemes is available on the department's website in explanatory web pages, publications such as Planning on a page, Using Victoria's Planning System and planning practice notes.

 Planning schemes consist of:

 Zones indicate the primary character of the land, whether it is residential, industrial or rural, and determine the types of uses that may occur in that zone.

 Some local areas have special planning controls (known as overlays), such as areas of significant vegetation or special heritage significance.
 These controls are in addition to the zone controls and ensure that important aspects of the land are recognised.

 Specific planning requirements for an area that are in addition to the standard zones and overlays and some other clauses can be provided in a schedule.

 In addition to zones and overlays, other requirements in the ordinance such as particular provisions may also apply depending on the proposal for the land.

 Planning schemes contain State standard provisions drawn from the Victoria Planning Provisions as well as local policy and provisions.
 More information about the Victoria Planning Provisions and the standard structure of planning schemes is provided below.